zeeshan-creator/calendar-API/README.md

 # Google Calendar feature for _A Room In Town_

+Built using curl & ajax.
+But the other repo is built using libery.

 Thank you to https://usefulangle.com/post/58/google-calendar-api-create-update-delete-event-php for the tutorial that this web-app is based on.

 This is a fairly basic web-app that can perform the following functions: